VoidemLIVE/SocialsPlugin/README.md

 Building
 --------
-This project was made for Intellij Idea with Maven
+This project was made for Intellij Idea with Maven.
+I will not be giving any advanced support for building this plugin.
+If you have previous experience with Intellij & Maven, you should be fine.

 :warning:IMPORTANT:warning: